NenadNikolic0/Cost-Of-Vacancy-And-Cost-Per-Hire-Algorithm/README.md

 Project description: This project was realized as Wordpress plugin (customer wanted) and contains algorithm for calculating costs of vacancy and costs per hire for companies that want to hire foreigner.

-Technologies used in project: PHP, WP plugin development
+Technologies used in project: PHP, WP plugin development.